tc39/notes/es7/2017-01/jan-25.md

 JK: This is a bit of a jump.
 Right now this doesn't affect the stack in JS.
 Chrome does have an async mode of viewing stacks, to see stacks that happened across Promises, async/await and Web API callbacks.
 That async operation needs to be represented somehow.
 Is there room for that?

-JL: That isn't visible from the code
+JLZ: That isn't visible from the code

 MM: This format came from Causeway, and Causeway is all about stitching together each of those separate turns and async operations into an overall causality graph. ( https://github.com/cocoonfx/causeway http://www.hpl.hp.com/techreports/2009/HPL-2009-78.html ) So, that's one of the reasons there is an outer object here.
 The identifying of what turn you're in, and then for an async operation, identifying what turn it is causing, with separately logged information, not in this schema, those are all follow-on things that i'm hoping to propose.
 When I took a look at overall, all the information that causeway logs that allows us to stitch this back together into a causality trace, this was definitely the place to start.
 As a place to start this is also the closest to all things browsers agree on.
 That's exactly why I've reserved some space there.
 FF by the way, already does deep stacks, though in a different way.